Human skin: Ageing

 As skin ages, it becomes thinner and more easily damaged.
 Intensifying this effect is the decreasing ability of skin to heal itself as a person ages.

 Among other things, skin ageing is noted by a decrease in volume and elasticity.
 There are many internal and external causes to skin ageing.
 For example, ageing skin receives less blood flow and lower glandular activity.

 A validated comprehensive grading scale has categorized the clinical findings of skin ageing as laxity (sagging), rhytids (wrinkles), and the various facets of photoageing, including erythema (redness), and telangiectasia, dyspigmentation (brown discolouration), solar elastosis (yellowing), keratoses (abnormal growths) and poor texture.

 Cortisol causes degradation of collagen, accelerating skin ageing.

 Anti-ageing supplements are used to treat skin ageing.

 Photoageing

 Photoageing has two main concerns: an increased risk for skin cancer and the appearance of damaged skin.
 In younger skin, sun damage will heal faster since the cells in the epidermis have a faster turnover rate, while in the older population the skin becomes thinner and the epidermis turnover rate for cell repair is lower, which may result in the dermis layer being damaged.

+UV-induced DNA damage

+UV-irradiation of human skin cells generates damages in DNA through direct photochemical reactions at adjacent thymine or cytosine residues on the same strand of DNA.
+Cyclobutane pyrimidine dimers formed by two adjacent thymine bases, or by two adjacent cytosine bases, in DNA are the most frequent types of DNA damage induced by UV.
+Humans, as well as other organisms, are capable of repairing such UV-induced damages by the process of nucleotide excision repair.
+In humans this repair process protects against skin cancer.